All Episodes

 What do you do?

-Okay, you go ahead and you do it, but you're a free market guy, you're an entrepreneur, and you're saying to yourself, okay, they're gonna make me loan money to people can't pay it back.
+You're an entrepreneur, and you're saying to yourself, okay, they're going to make me loan money to people who can't pay it back.

-So you have creativity and entrepreneurism going on here, and it is the Result of the market, the referee entering the game.
+So you have creativity and entrepreneurism going on here, and it is the result of the market, the referee entering the game.

 The referee is the government.